davebulaval/spacy-language-detection/README.md

 # Here is spacy_language_detection

-`spacy_language_detection` is a fully customizable language detection for [spaCy](https://github.com/explosion/spaCy) pipeline forked from [spacy-langdetect](https://github.com/Abhijit-2592/spacy-langdetect) in order to fix the seed problem ( see [this issue](https://github.com/Abhijit-2592/spacy-langdetect/issues/3)) and to update it with spaCy 3.0.
+Spacy_language_detection is a fully customizable language detection for [spaCy](https://github.com/explosion/spaCy) pipeline forked from [spacy-langdetect](https://github.com/Abhijit-2592/spacy-langdetect) in order to fix the seed problem (see [this issue](https://github.com/Abhijit-2592/spacy-langdetect/issues/3)) and to update it with spaCy 3.0.

 Use spacy_language_detection to